anormalperson8/IDPO2910-S2024-Group-5/README.md

 This directory coontain the lesson plans for the 2 days.

 ## Notes
-All the workkshop notes will be in this directory.
+All the workshop notes will be in this directory.
 Those marked with `-handout` are for distribution to students, and those without are for teaching use.

+## Distribution
 All to-be-distributed files should be uploaded to [this link](https://bit.ly/ustidpo) for distribution.
 Contact me (the owner) if this hasn't been done so by the teaching day.